KerstenDoering/PubMedPortable/documentation/wiki.rst

         - This file contains manually chosen names of drugs, genes, proteins, and diseases related to pancreatic cancer.

+        - User-provided synonyms can be directly stored in this file or saved in a new text document in the folder "synonyms".
+Subsequently, the parameter "-s" can be used to process this file.

     - The output in the command-line shows how many PubMed-IDs are indexed (23258) and how many synonyms are searched (86).

     - This takes around 2-3 min on a 2,83 GHz machine with 8 GB RAM.